RobotMa/CarND-Traffic-Sign-Classifier-New/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I selected the batch_size = 128, epochs = 80, the AdamOptimizer with learning_rate = 0.001.
+The basic pipeline follows that of LeNet, while the epochs is increased significantly given the time for the validation and training accuracies to converge.
+However, epochs = 80 is not the best number of epochs given the current architecture and data set, a larger epochs is highly likely to further improve both the validation and training accuracies.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 99.2%.
+* training set accuracy of 99.0%.
-* validation set accuracy of 93.9%.
+* validation set accuracy of 94.6%.
-* test set accuracy of 91.6%.
+* test set accuracy of 92.2%.

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?